dankelley/dankelley.github.io/_posts/2014-11-10-solar-navigation.md

 ##  $ convergence: int 0
 ##  $ message    : NULL
 {% endhighlight %}
-The function value is very low, indicating a sun just on the horizon, as expected for a converged solution.
+reveals the function value to be very low, indicating a sun just on the horizon.
 The optimal values for longitude and latitude are stored in ``par``.
 See ``help("optim")`` to learn more about the return value.

 It can be helpful to show the results on a map.
 To explore the dependence on sunrise and sunset times, random values can be added to those times and